Where To Park for the Rail Trail?

 • **Mast Road Trailhead** (Google map link):

-A new parking lot was constructed as part of the 2010 Transportation Enhancement project.
-On the opposite side of the road are the Villa ball fields, where there is usually a portable toilet during the summer months.
-Heading east from the parking lot, there is a new road crossing with a PHB signal.
-The trail surface beyond the crossing is partially improved to Tatro Drive (about 0.3 mile), where there is currently a break in the trail.
-Heading west from the lot, the trail has a few lumps and bumps before it reaches a finished section leading to Parks & Rec (about 0.5 mile).
+A parking lot was constructed as part of the [2010 Transportation Enhancement project][2].
+On the opposite side of the road are the Villa ball fields, where there is usually a portable toilet during summer months.
+Heading east from the parking lot, there is a road crossing with a [PHB signal][3].

 • **Hillsborough County Offices** (Google map link):